kubeflow/kubeflow/user_guide.md

 In this example, you should be able to use the inception_client to hit ww.xx.yy.zz:9000

 ### Serve a model using Seldon
+[Seldon-core](https://github.com/SeldonIO/seldon-core) provides deployment for any machine learning runtime that can be [packaged in a Docker container](https://github.com/SeldonIO/seldon-core/blob/master/docs/wrappers/readme.md).

 Install the seldon package

 ```
 ks pkg install kubeflow/seldon
 ```
 Generate the core components

 ```
 ks generate seldon seldon
 ```

-Seldon allows complex runtime graphs for model inference to be deployed and covers models written using a wide range of tools.
+Seldon allows complex runtime graphs for model inference to be deployed.
 For an example end-to-end integration see the [kubeflow-seldon example](https://github.com/kubeflow/example-seldon).
+For more details see the [seldon-core documentation](https://github.com/SeldonIO/seldon-core).

 ### Submiting a TensorFlow training job